giacomo-ascari/busy-toad/README.md

 - STM32 Cube IDE because yes.
 - Debugging is done with cortex 4-wire-jtag/swd 10 pin connection.
-- This version will only feature one MCU.
-I feel like this should be a mix of prototype/learning experience and functional product.
 - For the Eq: Linkwitz–Riley filters
 - circuitry for codec I/O:
   - INA116: instrumentation amplifier with extremely low input bias